Nike Aptare SE Review Facts

 The Nike Aptare was designed with barefoot running in mind so the drop is pretty minimal.
 It does have more of a midsole than a minimal shoe, making the drop larger than any barefoot runner

 , but it isn’t that large of a drop.
 The minimalistic outsole doesn’t have any bells and whistles, so it doesn’t add to a heel or toe stack height.
 Basically, the drop on these sneakers is pretty neutral and would be good for almost any kind of runner.

--No external lacing system, rather, the sneaker employs an integrated lacing system with a toggle bungee closure
+- No external lacing system, rather, the sneaker employs an integrated lacing system

--Soft sock-like material lines the inside of the sneaker and even extends up the heel counter, making it super comfortable
+- Soft sock-like material lines the inside of the sneaker and even extends up the heel counter

 In the end, the Nike Aptare SE is a sleek minimalistic sneaker that can be used as either casual shoes, for walking, or for light runs.
 It is very easy to put on and take off with the help of the heel pull loop and internal lacing system so they are a great option for anyone with a tight schedule.
 The flowy design of the midsole adds a delicate style to the single piece of textile that makes up the upper.
 Its injected Phylon midsole, along with the soft sock-like liner of the inside of the shoe, proves to be very comfortable.
 Many users have commented on how comfortable the sneaker is for either standing for long periods, walking, or even going on light runs.
 No matter what you purchase the Aptare SE for, whether for casual use or for running, it is sure to make you happy in the comfy department.
 It is a lightweight, breathable, and flexible sneaker option that will turn heads wherever you go with its unique design.